Marv Rickert: 'Emergency' player during 1948 World Series

 Rickert was not summoned to Boston when the Brewers' season ended and returned home to his native Washington.
-But on September 29, Jeff Heath, the Braves' starting left fielder, broke his ankle while sliding into home plate against the Brooklyn Dodgers, knocking him out of action for the 1948 World Series, just seven days away.
+But on September 29, three days after the Braves clinched the NL pennant, starting left fielder Jeff Heath broke his ankle while sliding into home plate against the Brooklyn Dodgers, knocking him out of action for the 1948 World Series, just seven days away.

 Needing a left-handed hitting outfielder to replace Heath, the Braves put in an urgent call to Rickert, summoned him back East, and placed him on their roster, while successfully appealing to Commissioner of Baseball Happy Chandler to make Rickert eligible for the World Series on an emergency basis.
 Rickert — temporarily inheriting Heath's #4 Braves' uniform — shook off the rust by starting Boston's final three regular season games in left field (collecting three hits in 13 at bats, including a triple).
 He then started Game 1 of the 1948 Fall Classic against the Cleveland Indians, and got one of the Braves' two hits in their 1–0 victory over Bob Feller at Braves Field.
 Held hitless in Game 2, then out of the lineup in the third game against southpaw Gene Bearden, he returned to the starting lineup in Game 4 to collect two more hits in four at bats off Steve Gromek, one of them a solo home run for the Braves' only tally in a 2–1 defeat.
 Rickert then started the final two games of the Series as well, but collected only one hit in eight at bats.
 All told, he batted .211 in the World Series (four for 19), won by Cleveland in six games.

 Rickert made the 1949 Braves roster and enjoyed his finest Major League season that year.
 Replacing Heath as Boston's most-used left fielder, Rickert appeared in an even 100 games and batted .292 with six home runs and 49 runs batted in.
 But Rickert's time in Boston was over: his contract was sold to the Pirates in December.
 Rickert would split the 1950 season between Pittsburgh and the White Sox, then play two more years in the minors before retiring after the 1952 season.

 During his Major League career, Rickert collected 284 hits, including 45 doubles, nine triples, and 19 home runs.

 Death

-Rickert died from a heart attack at the age of 57 on June 3, 1978 on his farm in Oakville, Washington.
+Rickert died from a heart attack at the age of 57 on June 3, 1978, on his farm in Oakville, Washington.